Ads that match the moment make an impact

 Audio advertising allows your brand to create a personal connection with consumers in moments when other mediums are unable to do so.
 On average, the Indian listener spends 2.5 hours per day on audio and 80% of this time, they can’t be reached through visual media1.
 So with just display or video advertising, you are missing out on valuable time with your audience.

-With Spotify, you can be sure that your message will get noticed: we deliver your ads in the moments listeners are most receptive in a no swipe, no scroll environment.
+With Spotify, you can be sure that your message will get noticed: get your ads delivered in the moments listeners are most receptive in a no swipe, no scroll environment.

 Audio strikes the right chord